Division 10-50.100:

 2. Sign Height Measurement.
 Sign height is measured as follows:

 a.
 Freestanding Signs.
-Sign height is measured as the vertical distance from the average elevation of the finished grade within an eight-foot radius from all sides of the sign at the base of the sign to the top of the sign, exclusive of any filling, berming, mounding or landscaping solely for the purpose of locating the sign, excluding decorative embellishments as permitted in Table 10-50.100.060.H., Standards for Freestanding Signs.
+Sign height is measured as the vertical distance from the finished grade, exclusive of any filling, berming, mounding or landscaping solely for the purpose of locating the Sign.

-(1) If natural grade at the base of a sign is higher than the grade of the adjacent road, sign height shall be measured from the base of the sign, as shown in Figure 10-50.100.050.E.
+(1) If existing grade at the base of a Sign is higher than the grade of the adjacent road, Sign height shall be measured from the base of the Sign, as shown in Figure 10-50.100.040D.

-(2) If natural grade at the base of a sign is lower than the grade of an adjacent road, the height of the sign shall be measured from the top of curb elevation, as shown in Figure 10-50.100.050.F.
+(2) If existing grade at the base of a Sign is lower than the grade of an adjacent road, the height of the Sign shall be measured from the top of curb elevation, as shown in Figure 10-50.100.040E.

 b.
 Building Mounted Signs.
-The height of wall, fascia, mansard, parapet, or other building mounted signs is the vertical distance measured from the base of the wall on which the sign is located to the top of the sign or sign structure, as shown in Figure 10-50.100.050.G.
+The height of wall, Fascia, mansard, Parapet, or other Building Mounted Signs is the vertical distance measured from the base of the wall on which the Sign is located to the top of the Sign or Sign structure, as shown in Figure 10-50.100.040F.

 Building Mounted Sign Height